Generic Name: trametinib (tra-ME-ti-nib)

 Trametinib is used for:

-Treating certain types of skin cancer.
+Treating certain types of skin cancer (melanoma).
+It is used alone or in combination with dabrafenib.
 It may also be used for other conditions as determined by your doctor.

 Trametinib is a kinase inhibitor.
 It works by preventing the growth of cancer cells.